zkpstandard/docs/pages/standards/working-groups.md

 ---

-This page collects links to all resources about working groups (WG) in the ZKProof Standardization effort, as well as proposals and systematizations of knowledge submitted to ZKProof workshops.
+This page collects links to resources about past working groups that submitted  Standardization effort, as well as proposals and systematizations of knowledge submitted to ZKProof workshops.

-For comments and updates, please email `editors at zkproof dot org`.
+For comments and updates, please email `standards at zkproof dot org`.

+## Working groups 2023 onward

+### Plonkish Constraint System
+Details to be added soon.

+### Fiat-Shamir Compiler
+Details to be added soon.

+### Sigma Protocols
+Details to be added soon.

+**Other working groups:**
+Read the [parent page](https://docs.zkproof.org/standards) for guidelines on how to propose a new working group.

+## Working groups prior to 2022

+Between 2019 and 2021, ZKProof motivated the submission of proposals for specifications, and the creation of various working groups.

-**About Proposals vs. WGs vs. Standards:** Throughout various ZKProof workshops, "proposals" were submitted for discussion by the community.
+Throughout various ZKProof workshops, "proposals" were submitted for discussion by the community.
 Some of these led to the creation of "working groups" (WG) intended to subsequently develop/refine/improve the proposals, possibly toward future standards.
-Information about other proposals can be found in the _Community Standards_ section under ["Accepted Papers"](https://docs.zkproof.org/standards/proposals).

-## Active WGs
+While they have not been subject to any formal process for subsequent standardization, they have produced various documents (see below) that may serve as useful reference material.

+Note: there is also another page with a [list of the initial proposals](https://docs.zkproof.org/standards/proposals) submitted to ZKProof workshops.

 | \#| WG Name (Telegram Group) | Goal | Repo | Documents |
 | - | -------- | -------- | ----- | ----|